Some new results on decidability for elementary algebra and geometry

-Many characterizations of inner product spaces amongst normed spaces have been discovered and rediscovered over the years, often based on abstractions of orthogonality (our ``isosceles orthogonality'' $\pO{\Vv, \Vw}$ was apparently first considered in the 1940s by R.C.
-James).
-One characterization due to Aronszajn says that a normed space is an inner product space if the norms of two sides and of one diagonal of any parallelogram determine the norm of the other diagonal.
-(See \citeN{mok-metric-characterization} for a brief account of this result and a slight improvement on it, or see \citeN{amir-characterizations} for a systematic presentation of some 350 different characterizations.)
-Aronszajn's theorem implies that if we add the following additional hypothesis to our original $P_n$, we obtain a purely additive characterization of euclidean $n$-space:
+Many characterizations of inner product spaces amongst normed spaces have been discovered and rediscovered over the years, often based on abstractions of orthogonality (our ``isosceles orthogonality'' $\pO{\Vv, \Vw}$ was proposed by \citet{james-orthogonality}). \citet{amir-characterizations} gives a systematic presentation of some 350 characterizations involving a wide range of ideas from geometry and analysis.
+One characterization due to \citet{aronszajn-characterization} says that a normed space is an inner product space if the norms of two sides and of one diagonal of any parallelogram determine the norm of the other diagonal.
+Aronszajn's theorem implies that if we add the following additional hypothesis to our original $\phi_n$, we obtain a purely additive characterization of euclidean $n$-space: See \citet{amir-characterizations} or \citet{arthan-on-aronszajn} for a proof of Aronszajn's characterization and see \citet{mok-metric-characterization} for another interesting purely additive characterization.

 \Subsubsection{Completeness in Metric Spaces and Normed Spaces}